-The title of each graph of the statistical study indicates the parents variables (R or M & F) to which the correlations are related.
-These correlations are represented by each point of the coloured lines corresponding to each examined C variable (children).
+The title of each graph of the statistical study indicates the parents' variables (R or M & F) to which the correlations relate.
+Each point of the colored lines represents the correlations with the observational C variables of the children.

-Likewise, the variables of unknown order, formed by the different groups of 1 to 10 values from the 70 IQ values of each parent and children variables are placed on the left hand side of the graph.
-The groups of 1 to 10 values located on the right hand side have been previously ordered with the variable mentioned at the bottom of the graph.
+Likewise, the variables of unknown order, formed by the different groups of 1 to 10 values from the 70 IQ values of each parent and children variables, appear on the left-hand side of the graph.
+The criteria order of the groups of 1 to 10 values located on the right-hand side is the variable mentioned at the bottom of the graph.

-Indeed, an almost instantaneous perception of the exactitude of the particular specification of the statistical study is obtained; sixty coefficients of determination (r²) are shown in a way that highlights the global and underlying relations of the involved quantitative data set.
+Indeed, there is an almost instantaneous perception of the exactitude of the particular specification of the statistical study; each graph shows sixty coefficients of determination (r²) highlighting the global and underlying relations of the involved data set.

 1. General statistical significance

-The great increase of the correlation for the estimation of homogenous groups cannot be imputed to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers with respect to the sample without grouping.
+The considerable increase of the correlation for the estimation of homogenous groups is not due to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers concerning the sample without grouping.

-In general, the model of genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Gobal Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
-Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could asume it would be over 0,9 in almost all the cases for groups bigger than 20, of course, it should be needed a bigger sample.
+In general, the model of the genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Global Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
+Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could assume it would be over 0,9 in almost all the cases for grander groups within a more significant sample.

-We could say the Social model of evolution of intelligence resolves the debate nature vs. nurture in intelligence.
+The Social Model resolved the debate heredity vs. environment.
 It shows that there is not much margin left to deny the hereditary nature of intelligence, not even to try to reduce it to less than 80%.
-Of course, one could always argue that there is a problem with the concept of intelligence and why not? with the definition of environment.
+Of course, one could always argue that there is a problem with the concept of intelligence, and why not?
+With the definition of the environment.

-The computer simulation within the Global model should generate artificial intelligence quotients that should behave like those observed.
-This task was much more complicated than I thought, forcing me to eliminate all the simplifications that I had introduced in the model design.
+The task was much more complicated than thought, forcing the team to eliminate all the simplifications introduced in the original design.

 This graph shows how the final model fits with the average of ten W variables; the accuracy of the adjustment can be observed both visually and by the level of the MCI of W (16.85) that has been reduced to levels of the global MCI (15.61)